LSAW STEEL PIPE 6'' CARBON STEEL

 u Certification: ABS manufacturing assessment, ABS design assessment, API 5CT, API 5L, DNV manufacturer certificate, ISO9001 quality management system certificate, ISO14001 environment management system certificate, GB/T28001 occupational health and safety management system certificate, A1 class manufacturing license of special equipment certificate, CCS, GL, LR, SGS, TüV, PDE

-Q: What is the difference between seamless steel pipes and seamless stainless steel pipes?
+- Q: What is the difference between hot-rolled and cold-rolled steel pipes?

-Q: How are steel pipes used in structural applications?
+- Q: How are steel pipes used in the shipbuilding industry?

-Q: What is the lifespan of steel pipes?
+- Q: What are the factors to consider when selecting steel pipes?

 Send your message to us